cooperhewitt/shannon-server/README.md

 	    "stat": "ok"
 	}

-on heroku
+On Heroku
 --

-You can run this locally with foreman to test before pushing to heroku
+You can run this locally with foreman to test before pushing to [Heroku](http://heroku.com)

 	$ virtualenv venv --distribute
 	$ source venv/bin/activate